A roadmap to guide users, step-by-step, through the process of designing a JWST high-contrast imaging (HCI) observing program.

-The following steps should be used in conjunction with those outlined in the Getting Started Guide ("Determine if your targets can be observed").
+The following steps should be used in conjunction with those outlined in the Getting Started with JWST Proposing ("Determine if your targets can be observed").

 Familiarize yourself with JWST position angles, coordinate systems, and related nomenclature to understand the telescope’s pointing constraints.